Pajamas: Society and culture

 Pajamas in the Western world have been regarded as essentially indoors wear, or wear for the home, whether treated as daywear or nightwear.
+In movies and television, characters are often depicted wearing pajamas in bed, as a more proper alternative to other forms of nightwear such as underwear.

-When Bette Davis wore her husband's pajama top as a nightie in the 1943 film Old Acquaintance, it caused a fashion revolution, with I. Magnin selling out of men's sleepwear the morning after the movie opened, and all of it to young women.
+A 2016 article in the Phoenix New Times relates that "When the actress Bette Davis turned up in her 1942 [sic] film Old Acquaintance sporting her beau's pajama top as a nightie, it caused a fashion revolution: I. Magnin clothing buyer Bertie Strausser told The New York Times that she sold out of men's sleepwear the morning after the movie opened, and all of it to young women."

 Since the late 18th century some people, in particular those in the US and to some extent Britain, Ireland, Australia, and New Zealand, have worn pajamas in public for convenience or as a fashion statement.
 One reason for the increased wearing of pajamas in public is that people no longer face the same social pressure as in the past.
+Sometimes pajamas are also worn in public for special occasions, such as schools which designate a "pajama day" where students and staff come to school in their pajamas to boost school spirit.

+In response to this, organisations around the world have introduced measures to stop people wearing pajamas: